 Designed to keep us out of danger, our limbic brain’s Survival Instinct controls what we intuitively do to avert injury or death, such as running out of a burning building.
 Rarely are we required to recruit this instinct today because seldom do we find ourselves in situations that are truly life-threatening.
 However, this part of our brain is programmed to naturally and automatically react to even the most benign forms of discomfort and stress as serious threats to our survival.

 In this seminal book we learn how the Survival Instinct is the culprit that triggers a person to overeat, prevents the insomniac from sleeping, causes the executive to unravel under pressure, leads travelers to avoid planes or freeways, inflames pain, and due to past heartache, closes down an individual to love.
 In all of these cases, their overly-sensitive Survival Instinct is being called into action at the slightest hint of discomfort.
-In short, their Survival Instinct is stuck in the “ON” position with grave consequences.
+In short, their Survival Instinct is stuck in the “ON” position

 Your Survival Is Killing You can transform the way you live.
 Provocative, eye-opening, and surprisingly practical with its gallery of strategies and ideas, this book will show you how to build up your “instinctual muscles” for successfully managing discomfort while taming your overly reactive Survival Instinct.
 You will learn that the management of discomfort is the single most important skill for the twenty-first century.
 This book is, at its heart, a modern guide to survival.

 Brene Brown’s latest work debunks the myth that showing vulnerability is weakness, rather it takes courage to be vulnerable.
 At the end she provides guideposts to living wholeheartedly.

 Brene Brown has a couple of fabulous talks on TED.
 I recomend starting with this one http://www.ted.com/talks/brene_brown_on_vulnerability.html its been viewed over 10 million times!
 I think she is profound.